Skip to content

 A variety of stimulating, cutting-edge resources are also available to support your learning.
 Your learning will be supported by the University’s virtual learning environment.
 You will have individual access to electronic journals, content-rich study guides, and interactive online learning materials covering various science disciplines, formative online assessments and group discussion forums.

-In tutor-led seminar groups of 8-12 students you will investigate key concepts and systems that includes case studies.
+In tutor-led seminar groups you will investigate key concepts and systems that includes case studies.
 These small group sessions will also develop your critical thinking, problem design and solving, teamwork, presentation and lifelong learning skills which are essential for your career development.

 In addition, meetings with personal academic tutors are scheduled on at least four occasions in the first year and three occasions in each of the other years of a course.
 Throughout your degree you will have the opportunity to apply your developing knowledge and build on the depth of your understanding.